googleapis/google-cloud-ruby/google-cloud-document_ai-v1beta3/README.md

-# Ruby Client for the Document AI V1beta3 API
+# Ruby Client for the Cloud Document AI V1BETA3 API

 Service to parse structured information from unstructured or semi-structured documents using state-of-the-art Google AI such as natural language, computer vision, translation, and AutoML.

-Document AI uses machine learning on a single cloud-based platform to automatically classify, extract, and enrich data within your documents to unlock insights.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Document AI V1beta3 API.
+It provides basic client classes for a specific version of the Cloud Document AI V1BETA3 API.
 Most users should consider using the main client gem, [google-cloud-document_ai](https://rubygems.org/gems/google-cloud-document_ai).
 See the section below titled *Which client should I use?* for more information.